appbaseio/dejavu/README.md

 ### 1. Dejavu Intro

-**dejavu** is the missing web UI for Elasticsearch.
+**dejavu** is the missing web UI for Elasticsearch and OpenSearch.
 Existing web UIs leave much to be desired or are built with server-side page rendering techniques that make it less responsive and bulkier to run (I am looking at you, Kibana).

-We started building dejavu with the goal of creating a modern Web UI (no page reloads, infinite scroll, filtered views, realtime updates, search UI builder) for Elasticsearch with 100% client-side rendering so one can easily run it as a [hosted app on github pages](https://dejavu.appbase.io), [as a chrome extension](https://chrome.google.com/webstore/detail/dejavu/lcanobbdndljimodckphgdmllahfcadd?hl=en) or [as a docker image](https://hub.docker.com/r/appbaseio/dejavu/).
+We started building dejavu with the goal of creating a modern Web UI (no page reloads, infinite scroll, filtered views, realtime updates, search UI builder) for Elasticsearch with 100% client-side rendering so one can easily run it as a [hosted app on github pages](https://dejavu.appbase.io), or [as a docker image](https://hub.docker.com/r/appbaseio/dejavu/).

 Starting `v1.0`, dejavu is the only Elasticsearch web UI that supports importing data via JSON and CSV files, as well as defining field mappings from the GUI.